• Skip to main content

 If you need to switch laundry loads or take a break to fold laundry, do that now before moving on!

-Clean bedrooms
+Clean all bedrooms

 Make beds with fresh linens.
-Clear any clutter on dresser, nightstands, etc. Dust the room starting at the top and working your way down so dust doesn't settle on clean surfaces.
+Clear any clutter on the dresser, nightstands, etc. Dust the room starting at the top and working your way down so dust doesn’t settle on clean surfaces.
 Wipe baseboards if needed and finish by vacuuming.

 Check on laundry again and fold/switch loads if needed!